oracle-devrel/technology-engineering/app-dev/devops/azure-devops-oke/README.md

 </ul>

 <p>
 For this example I've used the second option.
 I'm also using a self-hosted agent/runner on OCI but that's just because I can use the <code>always-free</code> VM instance for it as part of the default OCI subscription and I don't have any Azure-hosted agents available in my Azure subscription.
-Technically that does not matter since the agent is a vanilla Oracle Linux VM instance and does not contain any customizations whatsover to do the pipeline work (it could however, but is does not).
+Technically that does not matter since the agent is a vanilla Oracle Linux VM instance and does not contain any customizations whatsover to do the pipeline work (it could however, but it does not).

 ## Copy the files to the Azure DevOps repo